99x/architecture.99x.io/docs/99x-well-architected-framework.md

 Product CTO - whether to go on on-premise, cloud and cost

 #### Strategic reasons
+This architecture pillar is a main factor in deciding how well your product will serve the purpose in the production environment.
+The architect should be concerned on this in parallel to the Business architecture and Product architecture stages as well.
+Most common mistake that occurs within software projects is identifying the infrastructure needs at the very end, which could result in waste of resources, cost, and inability to meet the full potential of the application performance.

 #### Key areas
+Infrastructure architecture depicts the mapping of a logical architecture to a physical resource environment.
+There are 5 key areas to pay attention.

+##### Sizing the planned deployment infrastructure needs
+Infrastructure architecture needs to determine the physical resources necessary to meet the system requirement.
+Architect should pay attention to derive a design that implies best use of resources while adhering to the business constraints and non functional requirements.
+Successful sizing of an infrastructure requires past design experience, knowledge of systems architecture, domain knowledge and close attention to the NFRs.

+##### Optimize resources & Know your Compromises
+Due to various factors such as time and cost, we may have to be flexible in our architectural decisions, but yet meeting the standards as much as possible.
+Unfortunately the Infrastructure architectural phase could possibly be the most prominent stage that this could happen.
+Resource optimization often tied up with compromises which is inevitable.
+But your infrastructure architecture has to be justified against these decisions.
+Further those points has to be clearly documented and maintained for future references as well.

+##### Risk Management
+As we know, most of the time during architecture phase, requirements might not reflect the true picture, which is why we keep some provisions for such unknowns.
+For an example if projections from business requirements underestimates the actual production usage of the system, your decisions might run the risk of an incapable infrastructure architecture that cannot meet the expectations.
+To avoid that the infrastructure architecture has to be discussed and evolve through out the important decisions made during other architecture stages too.

+##### Deployment strategies (without being limited to cloud environments) (Release management strategies??)
+In order to guarantee an optimized lead time into production, it is necessary to have a properly identified deployment strategy based on the business and product architecture constraints.
+Some of them are:
+- Recreate Deployment
+- Blue/Green Deployment
+- Canary Deployment

+##### Deployment Architecture Design
+This is a crucial artifact during this phase, which should be shared and discussed across the main stake holders of the system.
+And this has to be prototyped along with the development phase of the product, so that the developers will also tend to make the right technical decisions with proper visualizations of how their components may behave in production.

 #### Quality attributes